-Benefits and Side Effects of Pessary
+Benefits and Side Effects of Pessary for Prolapse

 A pessary is a medical device designed to be inserted into the vagina to support the pelvic organs, which include the urinary bladder, urethra, uterus, vagina, cervix, and rectum.
 This device is typically used to manage urinary incontinence and pelvic organ or vaginal prolapse.